MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step2-scan-assess.md

 The more users simultaneously being transferred, the higher our throughput for your migration.
 Users with large data sets should be broken into smaller Service Accounts to facilitate faster transfers.

+>[!Important]
-To maximize throughput, users should not own greater than 400,000 items or 5 TB of data.
+>To maximize throughput, **users should not own greater than 100,000 items or 1 TB of data**.
 The more users you have, and the smaller the amounts of data they own, the faster your migration proceeds.

->[!Important]
-> We recommend 100,000 files or 1 TB per account to aid in faster transfers.

 **Examples**